Gui-dev/flappy-bird-clone/README.md

-# Topdown Shooter
+# Flappy Bird

-Topdown Shooter is a action RPG created to learn game development.
+Flappy Bird Clone is a clone of the mobile game, created to learn game development.

 ## Tecnologias